Dark Shadows: Broadcast history

 Perhaps one of ABC's first truly popular daytime series, along with the game show Let's Make a Deal (which had moved from its original home NBC in 1968), Dark Shadows found its demographic niche in teenagers coming home from school in time to watch the show at 4 p.m.
 Eastern/3 p.m.
 Central, where it aired for almost all of its network run, the exception being a 15-month stretch between April 1967 and July 1968, when it aired a half-hour earlier.
 Originally, it was aired in black-and-white, but the show went into color starting with the episode broadcast on August 11, 1967.
-It became one of ABC's first daytime shows to actually win the rating for its timeslot, leading to the demise of NBC's original Match Game and Art Linkletter's long-running House Party on CBS, both in 1969.
+It became one of ABC's first daytime shows to win the rating for its timeslot, leading to the demise of NBC's original Match Game and Art Linkletter's long-running House Party on CBS, both in 1969.

 Dark Shadows began with a 4.1 rating in the 1965–66 TV season, tying for thirteenth place out of eighteen daytime dramas.
 The audience figures only improved slightly, to 4.3, in 1966–67.
 1966 was a volatile year for soaps, and many ended their runs between the premiere date of Dark Shadows in June and the month of December.
 By that time, six months had passed, and Dark Shadows had failed to gain major traction.
 In June, it ranked #13 out of 18 soaps, and by December, the lower-rated offerings were gone and the show officially ranked #13 out of 13 soaps.
 "The show was limping along, really limping", head writer Sam Hall remembered, "and ABC said, 'We're canceling it.
 Unless you pick up in 26 weeks, you're finished.'
 [Series creator Dan Curtis] had always wanted to do a vampire picture, so he decided to bring a vampire — Barnabas Collins — to the series."